WillForan/smquote/readme.md

 ```
 # Usage
  1. edit `stocks.txt` to include stocks of interest
+   - one stock per line, prefix # to skip stock (if yahoo api panics)
  2. run `./getquotes.py` to populate data/
  3. TODO: get moving average (in R?)